 Lung cancer overview

-Lung cancer starts in the tissue of the lung, usually in the cells that line the airways, invading nearby tissues and forming tumors.
+Lung cancer starts in the tissue of the lung, usually in the cells that line the airways, invading nearby tissues and often forming tumors in hard-to-reach locations.
 Lung cancer can begin anywhere in the lungs and affect any part of the respiratory system.

 Initial symptoms of lung cancer can be mild and easily missed, especially in the earliest stages.
 Because the lungs are large, tumor growth can go unnoticed for long periods of time before getting a correct diagnosis.